Goddess of America

 Goddess was her original title, it was printed as such in a paper pamphlet distributed at the time of her unveiling.
 She is our Lady Liberty, her full name, “Liberty Enlightening the World.”

-We have many other Goddesses of America.
-The Indigenous (Native) peoples Goddesses.
-And the Goddesses whom were carried in the suitcases and hearts of immigrant men and women.
+We have many Goddesses of America.
+The Indigenous peoples Goddesses, and the Goddesses whom were carried in the suitcases and hearts of immigrant men and women.

-Lady Liberty was created by a French sculpture who grew up by the sacred rivers of the Celtic Goddesses, including Sequana, Goddess of the River Seine.
+Lady Liberty was created by a French artist who grew up by the sacred river Seine, and the Seine river’s Goddess Sequana.
 Both Liberty and Sequana wear a crown, symbolic of the sun.
-Liberty was a gift from our French brothers and sisters, it was 1886, a time when America had just emerged from the civil war.
+Liberty was a gift, it was 1886, a time when America had just emerged from the civil war.

 Lady Liberty is a “beacon of promise” for all who arrive to the USA.
 She holds the promise of life, liberty and the pursuit of happiness.
 She welcomes us with these words: